About Sam Deane

 In A Nutshell

-I tend to describe myself as a Mac programmer, since that’s what I’ve been doing for most of my professional life.
-Since the advent of the iPhone (way back in 2007!), it has become more accurate to describe me as an iOS/macOS developer.
-I’ve also worked with any number of other platforms, and am not averse to doing so again.
+I used to describe myself as a Mac programmer, since that’s what I’ve done for most of my professional life.
+Since the advent of the iPhone (way back in 2007!), I’ve been an iOS/macOS developer.

 I like good human-centred design and more often than not I find myself drawn to Apple’s products as a user, and as a developer.